 Brighter Clean Sounds

-When you are looking for a brighter, pristine clean sound that has the chime and spank, then your settings will look different from that of someone who wants a warmer tone.
+Are you looking for a brighter, pristine, clean sound that has the chime and spank?
+Then your settings will look different from that of someone who wants a warmer tone.

 Good starting settings, in this case, would be:

 This setting is a good starting place for a brighter tone.
 If you find you need to add any low end, try turning the gain knob first.
 This will also add a bit more mid-range content and possibly thicken it up without too much bass.

 If you find it begins to break up, then use your bass control instead.
 Just keep in mind that the gain control is also a powerful part of how your EQ works.

 Check out our Pink Floyd amp settings here.